trautw/SCD-Quickstart/docs/index.md

 * A kilt is ok but not a must

 ## Preparation
-* Having a look at the dances beforehand helps.
+* Have a look at the dances beforehand.
 Learn diagrams and cribs.

 # First Ball

 ## Do's and dont's
-* Do not dace at a ball as a beginner
+* Do not dance at a ball as a beginner

 ## Preparation
 * Try to remember the dances